 So how much leverage do I need?

 There is no need to trade with anything more than 10:1 leverage.
 The brokerage firms only set up micro leveraged accounts with 500:1 leverage to sucker people in who only have a small amount of money.
 The banks and hedge funds would even go close to 10:1 leverage.
 If you have $10,000 in your trading account, you can trade 1 lot and that’s more than enough to make money with.

 If you join a funded trader programme with a $100,000 account, you could trade 10 lots and now you really have the chance to make serious money!
 A move of 30 pips will net you $3,000 USD and that’s a far cry from trading a micro lot and making $3 USD.
 So, before you open a brokerage account and fund it with your $100 think of your options.

 Be realistic with your expectations

 It’s imperative you have realistic expectations before you start trading.
 Don’t believe the hype that you can turn $100 into $100,000, because it just isn’t going to happen.
-How much money you deposit into your account plays a major role in how much money you’re going to make and that’s why I say investing $10,000 as a minimum is the way to go.
+How much money you deposit into your trader funding account plays a major role in how much money you’re going to make and that’s why I say investing $10,000 as a minimum is the way to go.
 You can double your $10,000 in a matter of 2-6 months with proper capital management and trending markets and that will provide the foundations for a long-term trading career.
-If you don’t have the $10,000 then I’d suggest you invest your cash in a reputable funded trader programme where you can at least leverage up someone else’s money and trade risk free with that prop trading firms money!
+If you don’t have the $10,000 then I’d suggest you invest your cash in a reputable funded trader program where you can at least leverage up someone else’s money ( a prop trading firm ) and trade risk free with that prop trading firms money!